Human communication: Category

-Spoken language involves speech, mostly human quality to acquire.
+Spoken language involves speech, a quality mostly unique to humans.
 For example, chimpanzees are humans' closest relatives, but they are unable to produce speech.
-Chimpanzees are the closest living species to humans.
 Chimpanzees are closer to humans, in genetic and evolutionary terms, than they are to gorillas or other apes.
 The fact that a chimpanzee will not acquire speech, even when raised in a human home with all the environmental input of a normal human child, is one of the central puzzles we face when contemplating the biology of our species.
 In repeated experiments, starting in the 1910s, chimpanzees raised in close contact with humans have universally failed to speak, or even to try to speak, despite their rapid progress in many other intellectual and motor domains.
 Each normal human is born with a capacity to rapidly and unerringly acquire their mother tongue, with little explicit teaching or coaching.
 In contrast, no nonhuman primate has spontaneously produced even a word of the local language.

 Definition

-Human communication can be defined as any Shared Symbolic Interaction.
+Human communication can be defined as shared symbolic interaction.